Abortion Questions – Abortion Pill FAQs

 No, use the same number of pills we recommend for everyone.
 Studies have shown that the success of the medication doesn’t decrease if you are overweight.
 You don’t need to take a different dose or more pills.

 You don’t need to change the dose or the number of pills if you find out you’re pregnant with twins.
-The same procedure is used for twin pregnancies
+The pill instructions are the same for a twin pregnancy as a single pregnancy.

 No, each pregnancy is a unique event.
 If you used the abortion pills before, you don’t need a higher dose if you use it again for a different unwanted pregnancy.

-If you have an intrauterine contraceptive device in the uterus (e.g. the coil or the progesterone IUD), you must get it removed before your medical abortion.
+If you have an intrauterine contraceptive device in the uterus (e.g. the copper IUD or the progesterone IUD) it is highly recommended to have it removed prior to taking abortion pills.

-If you have anemia (low iron levels in your blood), identify a health care provider who is no more than 30 minutes away that can help if you need it.
-If you are very anemic, consult a doctor before using the abortion pill.
+If you have anemia (low iron in your blood), you can still undergo an abortion with pills, but it is best to identify an accessible health care provider that can help if you need it.
+If you have severe anemia it is best to consult a clinician prior to using the pills.

 No, using abortion pills early in pregnancy is safe even if you had a previous C-section delivery.

 There has been no link found between mifepristone and birth defects.
 However, misoprostol does cause a slightly increased rate of birth defects.
 If you take misoprostol and you are still pregnant after taking the pills, you might have a natural miscarriage.
-If you do not have a miscarriage and carry the pregnancy to term, the risk of birth defects increases by 1% (one baby in 100).
+If you do not have a miscarriage and carry the pregnancy to term, the risk of fetal malformation related to misoprostol exposure is still less than 10 per 1,000 exposures.

 As a trans man or non-binary person, it’s safe to have an abortion with pills.
 If you are taking masculinizing hormones, misoprostol or mifepristone will not interfere.
 These abortion pills can be safely used if you are using testosterone (T) and/or gonadotrophin releasing hormone (GnRH) analogues.
 However, you might encounter difficulties finding inclusive abortion care.
 Learn more about abortion care in your country.